But my God shall supply ALL your need according to His riches in glory by Christ Jesus. Philippians 4:19

 The following day we took the train to New York City and walked for hours.
 We waited in line to go to the top of the Empire State Building, took the subway to the South Street Seaport, saw the remnants of Ground Zero, and finally took the bus to Lincoln Center and Central Park.
 We were exhausted by the time we arrived back home late that night.

-I’m afraid I developed severe right heel pain after walking all over Newport and New York City which has been diagnosed as plantar fasciitis.
+I’m afraid I developed severe right heel pain after walking all over Newport and New York City and have been diagnosed with plantar fasciitis.
 I have been to three doctors, had two cortisone shots, wear a night splint, and am now going to physical therapy.
 The copays have cost me about $500 with no relief yet.
 I can’t walk or drive without pain, so it has been a good exercise to trust God and try to learn all the lessons He has for me in this trial.
-I am trying to thank God every day for the pain, because I know He is allowing this for His glory and my good.
+I am trying to thank God every day for the pain because I know He is allowing this for His glory and my good.

 I decided to do a word study on “feet” in the Bible, and God blessed me with these verses